concur/developer.concur.com/_includes/guides/attendees/external-attendees-to-expense-entries.markdown

 Content-Type: application/json
 ```

+To determine the value you need to enter for the AttendeeTypeID element in the content body of the POST request, make a GET request to the AttendeeTypes resource.

 In this example, we’re looking for the attendee type ID for Business Guest attendee types.

+#### Example Response

 A successful response looks like this:

 ```json
 {